pooyanazad/Dealsdeals-Website/README.md

 ## Initial Setup

-1. Create S3 bucket for Terraform state: (You should do it to be safe but upload is denied in gitignore file, if just want to TEST it)
+1. Create S3 bucket for Terraform state: (You should do it to keep your files safe BUT its possible to run without this step)
 ```bash
 aws s3api create-bucket \
     --bucket dealsdeals-terraform-state \